effiesectu/game-list/README.md

 ## list of all the completed games in the harsh realm
 > [!NOTE]
 > Rating system goes from Amazing :godmode:, Very Good :suspect:, Pretty Rough :hurtrealbad:, Horrible :finnadie:
+> If there is a parenthesis followed by a number next to a game, that is the amount of times I've played through the game on stream

 | Game Name | Date Completed | Comments |
 | --- | --- | --- |